Telling Great Stories: Adventures and a life well lived

 BEGIN WITH THE END IN MIND:

 I was once at a memorial service for a friend’s father.
 I did not know John, yet everyone’s need to talk about him moved me.
 Everything I heard that day was a testament to the man’s kindness, success, and common touch.
 Over and over, I understood how he had made an impact and left people’s worlds better for meeting him.
 The thing was, all these positive images became a call to action.
 I left doubting if my memorial would be that uplifting, and my thoughts strayed to what I need to do starting now.
 What measures do I need to take for people to say things like that about me when it is my turn?
-When you know, the destination navigating there becomes more manageable.
+When you know the destination, navigating there becomes more manageable.
 After thinking, I know how to behave to get the rave eulogy.
-Knowing the end of the story helps define the stages that lead to it in a fluid and efficient manner.
+Knowing the end of the story helps define the stages that lead to it fluidly and efficiently.

 CREATE A SKELETON THEN FLESH IT OUT:

 Screenwriters use storyboards.
 I encourage young storytellers (and their parents) to do the same.
 Figure out the main points of the story, organize them, and then add the flourishes.
 Remember, stories come in many forms.
-Have your children make a movie if this helps to see the benefits of the process.
+Have your children make a movie to help them see the benefits of the process.

 EMOTIONS AND DESCRIPTIONS MAKE STORIES:

 Storytellers use repetition; they find a cadence that lulls us to listen.
 They use descriptions of everyday things we have all seen, heard, or felt to engage our emotions.
-Have your child describe details; how does it look, sound, or feel?
+Have your child describe the details: how it looks, sounds, or feels.
 Collect these descriptions together using the skeleton.

 GET YOUR CHILDREN OUTSIDE: